-The westerlands is a region in the west of the continent of Westeros.
-Before the Targaryen conquest, it was known as the Kingdom of the Rock.
+The westerlands, historically the Kingdom of the Rock, is a region in the west of the continent of Westeros.
+Before Aegon's Conquest, it was ruled by the Kings of the Rock.
 People from the westerlands are known as westermen.
 The customary surname of bastards of noble origin born in the westerlands is Hill.

 - 1 Geography

 - 6 Houses